 Proper obedience training and socialization with others are absolutely essential for the Great Dane.
 The giant size of this breed makes it very difficult to manage if not properly trained.
 These dogs do not realize their large size, so careful attention should be placed upon the prevention of jumping, leaning, and leash pulling.

 Great Danes are easy to housetrain and prefer to be indoors with the family rather than alone in the yard.
 Crate training with a crate specified for giant breeds is recommended.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
-Dogs bred by these standards are less likely to inherit health conditions.
-However, some hereditary health problems can occur in the breed.
-The following are some conditions to be aware of:
+Dogs bred by these standards are less likely to inherit genetic conditions.
+However, some hereditary health problems can still occur in Great Danes.
+The following are common conditions to be aware of: